United Way of Dane County: Racial Equity

-For the last 30 years, United Way has taken an intentional approach to naming racial disparity in our community and working to measurably reduce inequity.
+For over 30 years, United Way has taken an intentional approach to naming racial disparity in our community and working to measurably reduce inequity.
 Starting with Schools of Hope (literacy), advancing through the Agenda for Change (education, income and health) and now taking that nationally recognized work forward to coordinate 2Gen (caregivers and children together), we frame community issues, mobilize community support and invest in effective community programs to increase progress on complex issues in Dane County.

 There is still so much to be done.
 We continue to work towards addressing the historic and present forces that suppress racial injustice.

 We understand the need for every organization to become an equity leader and an inclusive workforce, we suggest the following steps on the road to equity: